jizhang-nz/fast-GeP/README.md

    * [MAFFT](https://mafft.cbrc.jp/alignment/software/)

 ## Usage
-Let's assume you have put the fast-GeP.pl file in your PATH.
-If not, or if you prefer, you could always put the fast-GeP.pl file along with your other input files, and use commands like:
+Let's assume you have put the `fast-GeP.pl` file in your PATH.
+If not, or if you prefer, you could always put the `fast-GeP.pl` file along with your other input files, and use commands like:

     perl fast-GeP.pl -g list.fas.txt -r reference.gbk

 Here are some example commands:

-Run the analysis using BLAST+ as aligner (_i.e._, build an _ad hoc_ scheme from `reference.gbk` to transform the assembly files in `list.fas.txt` into allele profiles using BLAST+):
+Run the analysis using BLAST+ as aligner (_i.e._ build an _ad hoc_ scheme from `reference.gbk` to transform the assembly files in `list.fas.txt` into allele profiles using BLAST+):

     fast-GeP -g list.fas.txt -r reference.gbk